attachmentsme/pollio/blog.md

 ```

 * __finished__ this closure is called once, upon the terminal condition of your unit test, and moves the suite forward.
 * __prefix__ a string containing the name of the current test being executed.
-This lets the assertion print out a cleaner error message.
+This can be used to print out contextual information when your assertions fail.

 Client-Side Testing
 -------------------

 This approach was working great for testing my Node.js libraries, but I was falling into my old routine of letting my client-side JavaScript become neglected.

-Finally, I came to these decisions:
+Finally, fed up, I made up my mind:

 * I'm going to primarily test models and controllers.
 Testing UI is, for the most part, too brittle.
 * I'm going to use Node.js to test my client-side JavaScript.